 Research and Engagement Day

-REDay, a Bryant tradition, showcases research collaboration, creativity, and innovative academic accomplishments of students and faculty, as well as industry and community partners.
-Classes are cancelled so that all of the Bryant community can take part.
+REDay, a Bryant tradition, showcases research collaboration, creativity, and innovative academic accomplishments of students,faculty, and industry and community partners.
+Day classes are cancelled so that all of the Bryant community can take part.

-Students, faculty and staff participate in roundtable discussions, showcases of creative expression, and poster presentations.
+Students, faculty and staff participate in research presentations, roundtable discussions, showcases of creative expression, and poster presentations.
 Topics reflect the exciting academic and creative work of members of the Bryant community.

 Provost Glenn Sulmasy calls REDay "a celebration of the diversity of scholarship.
 We are a learning environment that focuses on applied scholarship, that values creativity in all of its forms, that encourages collaboration between faculty, staff, and students, and that has been on the leading edge of innovation since its founding in 1863."

-Last year's REDay, the University's fifth, featured more than 100 presentations involving more than 500 students and nearly 100 faculty and staff.
+Last year's REDay featured more than 100 presentations involving more than 500 students and nearly 100 faculty and staff.
 The keynote speaker was Hedrick Smith, a Pulitzer Prize-winning former New York Times reporter and editor and Emmy award-winning producer/correspondent.
 His talk explored the impact politics and economics have on America.